wso2/docs-is/en/docs/guides/identity-federation/add-idp.md

         idp="https://localhost:9443/samlsso"
         ```

-        To ensure the client application is communicating with the right
-        identity provider, WSO2 Identity Server compares the destination
-        value in the SAML request with the URL in the above configuration.
+    To ensure the client application is communicating with the right identity provider, WSO2 Identity Server compares the destination value in the SAML request with the URL in the above configuration.

-### <a name="exporting-saml2-metadata-of-the-resident-idp"></a> Exporting SAML2 metadata of the resident IdP
+### Identity Server as a trusted IdP

 To configure WSO2 Identity Server as a trusted identity provider in a
-service provider application, export the SAML2 metadata of the resident
+service provider application, you need to perorm the following tasks.
+1. Export the SAML2 metadata of the resident identity provider.
-identity provider of WSO2 IS and import the metadata to the relevant
+2. Import the metadata to the relevant service provider.
-service provider.

 !!! tip
     Use **one** of the following approaches to do this.